crcollins/chemtools-webapp/README.md

 #### Gjf Reset ####

 This takes a log file (assumed to be correct) and returns a gjf file with the extracted geometry.
 This is intended to be used to extract the optimized geometry from the DFT log files to then use as the TDDFT gjf file.
-WARNING will not work in some cases where the job stopped part way through writing.
+WARNING: this will not work in some cases where the job stopped part way through writing.

 #### Homo Orbital ####